-Figure 9: Overall and Youth Unemployment Rates, 2011
+Figure 10: Overall and Youth Unemployment Rates, 2011

 Ulundi has the largest unemployment rate at 49.4.% followed by Nongoma (49.4%); Ulundi (22.7%).
 The lowest unemployment rate is recorded by Abaqulusi at 35.4% possibly owing to the industrial activity and mines in this town.
-The labour force participation rate in Zululand is 41.1% compared to a provincial average of 48.4%

-Figure 10 General Labour Indicators
+Figure 11 General Labour Indicators